AndorfLab/ImmPort-Curation-Tool/documentation/Using-the-Application.md

 <br><br>
 <img width="491" height="153" alt="image" src="https://github.com/user-attachments/assets/0bed103d-2745-42b9-9f87-08d00249a08d" />
 <hr>
 A table showing the files in the directory will appear.
-If the exact file name is also in the study_file.txt, a description will appear here.
+If the exact file name is also in the ImmPort study file (study_file.txt), a 'Description' will appear here.
-A 'table code' can then be selected.
-This should be the 'table code' from the data dictionary that matches to the study file.
+A 'Table Code' can then be selected.
+This should be the 'Table Code' from the data dictionary that matches to the study file.
 <br><br>
 <img width="491" height="329" alt="image" src="https://github.com/user-attachments/assets/ea66c579-b085-4472-a123-e891646fb5ce" />
 <hr>
-The 'default visit' can then be selected.
+The 'Default Visit' can then be selected.
 This should be done if there is no study visit in the study file that is specified in the data dictionary.
 <br><br>
 <img width="491" height="322" alt="image" src="https://github.com/user-attachments/assets/aa987156-7d55-4de1-8f2a-439c1d09d4ec" />
 <br><br><br>
-Next, select the 'template'.
-This should be either "Lab test' or 'Assessment'.
+Next, select the 'Template'.
+This should be either 'Lab Test' or 'Assessment'.
 <br><br>
 <img width="491" height="184" alt="image" src="https://github.com/user-attachments/assets/ff03cbb7-5fb3-4eee-af40-4b458595dfdf" />
 <br><br><br>